When you buy with our links, we may earn a commission. See how we work with brands

 The WinkBed is a 14″ hybrid mattress and is the #1 best mattress we’ve tested to date.
 It has a thin Tencel cover with a Euro-style pillow top.
 The comfort layer includes gel foam, transitional poly foam, and a pocketed coil support base.

 The Winkbed is available in three firmness options—Soft (4), Medium Firm (6), Slightly Firm (7).
-It also comes in an HD version for plus-sized sleepers over 250 lbs., the Winkbed Plus.
+It also comes in an HD version for heavier people, the Winkbed Plus.

-The Winkbed costs $1499 for a queen mattress, 6% more than the average hybrid, but given its exceptional performance, this mattress is still a fantastic value.
+The Winkbed costs $1,499 for a queen mattress, which is 2% less than the average hybrid.
+Given its exceptional performance, the Winkbed is the mattress to beat for many sleepers.

 Click here to read the full Winkbed review.